Request a Workshop with The Movement

 Join The Movement

-To join The Movement Peer Educators you must complete a 12-hour training on Interpersonal Violence Prevention, held for six weeks at the beginning of the fall semester.
-It is required to attend all 6 training sessions.
-After completing training, The Movement Peer Educators are required to participate in weekly gatherings on Monday evenings from 6 – 7 p.m. and attend campus awareness-raising events related to shifting campus culture around consent, healthy relationships, and IPV.
-After completing one active semester as a Peer Educator, you can apply to become a Facilitator; learning even more skills and facilitating workshops.
+The Movement Peer Educators are required to participate in weekly gatherings on Monday evenings from 6 – 7 p.m. and attend campus awareness-raising events related to shifting campus culture around consent, healthy relationships, and IPV.
+After completing a series of trainings to be a Peer Educator, you can apply to become a Facilitator.

 Get to know two of the Movement’s student leaders, Priyanka Kallem and Charlotte Rogers — plus how you can get involved and take the Movement Challenge — in this episode of “Who’s Leading the Pack?” hosted by student Anne Ford.